octavio-polari/octavio-polari/README.md

 ###

 <p align="left">
-  I'm Octavio Polari Jardim from Brazil<br>
+  I'm Octavio Polari Jardim<br>
   <br>
-  - 🔭 I’m working as Data Advisor<br>
+  - 🔭 I’m currently working as Data Advisor for the Municipal Department of Health of São João de Meriti, RJ, Brazil<br>
-  - 📚 I'm currently learning more advanced Software Dev. practices<br>
+  - 📚 I'm currently learning more advanced Software Dev. practices, as I intend to change areas within programming<br>
   - ⚡ In my free time I like to watch movies, to play games, to spend time with my fiancé and to continue to improve my knowledge<br>
   - 🎵 I'm always listening to music.
 To me, life without music is a life not worth living
 </p>